yost28/Certificates/README.md

 # Certificates
-Certificates of Completion for Training I have done online
+Certificates of Completion for I have completed online